8 tips for organising your spices and herbs export to Europe

 Figure 1: Examples of marks used on the packaging for spices and herbs

 Bear in mind that packed goods must be within the limits of size and weight established by the carrier.
 The majority of European traders prefer to use pallets with 1,200x800mm dimensions (Euro Pallets).
 In order to avoid pallets overturning, you must ensure that the cargo is well stabilised.
-The maximum recommended height of a cargo unit is about 1.7m.
+The recommended height of a cargo unit is about 1.7m.
+However, you should ask your customer for the size limitations of their warehouse.
 Also, pay attention to the forklifts you are using.
 Electric forklifts are recommended when dealing with food, in order to avoid contamination that might be caused by forklifts powered by fuels.

 - If you are organising your first shipment to Europe, work with an intermediary company that has experience in packaging spices and herbs for export.
 Big export companies have staff specialised in packaging techniques.
 A good packaging specialist can save a lot of money for his company if there is a sufficiently large volume of exports.

-- Check computer programmes that allow you to calculate and design packaging as well as plan the best arrangement of the goods inside containers and tracks.
-Those include: ShipHawk, Cube Master, Easy Cargo, packVol and TOPS Pro.
+- Check computer programmes that allow you to calculate and design packaging as well as plan the best arrangement of the goods inside containers and trucks.
+Those include: ShipHawk, Logen Solutions, Easy Cargo, packVol and TOPS Pro.

-- Check specific packaging requirements for a variety of products on the CBI product fact sheets for spices and herbs.
+- Check specific packaging requirements for a variety of products in our product factsheets for spices and herbs.

 - Check instructions for shipping and storing of different types of spices and herbs on the website of Transport Information Services.